1. Cost to acquire customers (CAC)

 Churn rate is the percentage of customers or subscribers who stop buying your products or using your service during a specific time period.
 The higher the rate, the more customers you’ve lost.

-A rising churn rate could be caused by a number of factors: Dissatisfaction with your products and services, increased competition, or even the end of a product or service cycle.
+A rising churn rate could be caused by a number of factors including issatisfaction with your products and services, increased competition, or even the end of a product or service cycle.

 Churn rate is an early indicator of rising CAC and lower LTV.

-To maintain revenue your customer acquisition cost will go up since you need more new customers, and your lifetime value will go down for the same reason.
+To maintain revenue, your CAC will go up since you need more new customers, and your LTV will go down for the same reason.

 In fact, all three are great leading indicators of problems or successes to come, both in other metrics and for your business overall.